daniel-cavalcante/minio-chunked-upload-download/README.md

 # chunked-file-transfer

 This is a flask app used to transfer files between server and client.
 There are only two usecases: the client may upload(download) a file to(from) the server.
-Each uploaded file is stored in chunks in a MinIO storage server.
-This process is such a way that the client may _upload very large files without running into any browser memory issues_!
+Each uploaded file is stored in chunks into a MinIO storage server.
+This process is implemented in such a way that the client may _upload very large files without the risk of running into any browser memory issues_!

 ## Uploading files